Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 35. Kales, A et al. Early morning insomnia with rapidly eliminated benzodiazepines.
 Science.
 1983;220:95-7. [return]

 36. Committee on Halcion, Institute of Medicine.
 Halcion: An Independent Assessment of Safety and Efficacy Data.
 National Academy of Sciences, Washington, D.C., 1997.
-PDF available for download from the National Academies Press websiteLink to a website outside this eBook. [return]
+PDF available for download from the National Academies Press website. [return]